JujuAdams/Bento/docs/0.1/Shared-Events.md

 ### ButtonClick

 Called when a button is positively clicked by the player.
-This happens on button release.
-The `ButtonClick` event can be triggered by either targetted or cast button clicks.
+This typically happens on button release (see `BENTO_MOBILE_CLICK_ON_PRESS` and `BentoInputSetClickOnPress()`).
+The **ButtonClick** event can be triggered by either targetted or cast button clicks.

+### ButtonLongClick

+Called when a button is positively clicked by the player and then held for a period of time.
+The **ButtonLongClick** event can be triggered by either targetted or cast button clicks.

 ### ButtonStart

 Called when a button is pressed whilst the UI element is focused.
-The button is considered "captured" for the purposes of the `Button` and `ButtonEnd` events.
+The button is considered "captured" for the purposes of the **Button** and **ButtonEnd** events.

 ### Button